FukcThat/TinyShare/README.md

 -- [later] Update booking time
-[x] Search/Filter Items by status and other things to find free items in your needed timeline [x] Availablitiy functionality (when is not available, new bookings cannot be made but standing bookings are upheld)
+[x] Search/Filter Items by status and other things to find free items in your needed timeline [x] Availablitiy functionality (when is not available, new bookings cannot be made but standing bookings are upheld) [ ] Letting owner of item cancel existing booking
+[ ] timeText passed on both first and last day of booking, fix it to only be one or the other [ ] edit item and new item form share state leading to weird behavior, fix this

 ### Admin System